chasereckling/recipe_book/README.md

 3. To create the database, type in the terminal:

-   $ rake DB:create
+   $ rake db:create
-   $ rake DB:migrate
+   $ rake db:migrate

 4. Run ruby app.rb in the terminal: